Payment processor vs. payment gateway: What they are and how they work together

 4. What are the differences between payment processors and payment gateways?

-1. Role in the transaction process
+1. Role in the transaction process:

-2. Scope of services
+2. Scope of services:

-3. Integration with business systems
+3. Integration with business systems:

 5. How do payment processors and payment gateways work together?

 Understanding how these components work together is a key part of delivering smooth and reliable payment experiences.
-Below, we’ll cover the main differences between payment processors and payment gateways, their respective roles, how they work together, and how Stripe approaches their functions in a unified, comprehensive way for platforms and businesses.
+Below, we’ll cover the main differences between payment processors and payment gateways, their respective roles, how they interact, and how Stripe approaches their functions in a unified, comprehensive way for platforms and businesses.

 What’s in this article?